-Harmon Park’s name was taken from a former Mayor Austin Harmon.
+Harmon Park’s name was taken from former Mayor Austin Harmon.
 There is a pavilion that can be used for celebration as it has 12 eight-foot tables at each end.
 There is also a grill for grilling and stuff during parties.
 Restrooms are also available except for winter months, where portable toilets are used instead.
-This pavilion is next to four practice tennis courts, ten tennis courts, playground equipment, and a pool.
+This pavilion is next to four practice tennis courts, ten normal tennis courts, playground equipment, and a pool.
 A disc golf course is also available here.
 Electricity is available in the pavilion, as requested.

 Other Amenities include

 Picnic Tables, Play types of equipment, Cooking Grills and Skate park, Swimming Pool Complex.

 The tennis courts are put to good use every time because there are lights to provide well-lit courts for the players.
 The courts are well-maintained with windscreens, plus rollers.
 You can have tennis friends to play with using the Automatic Player Matching Service.
 Tennis Round, on the other hand, will match you with other tennis players based on your knowledge level of playing the game.

 Fun time at the park

 Children will have the best time here with the different play equipment that can be used starting from the merry-go-round, which is a hit with children decades ago, and here you can still have your children enjoy it for hours.
 Slides can keep the children going non-stop.
 The jungle gym, swings, the sandbox is just samples of play equipment where kids can have an exciting day.

 The area is also spacious and can accommodate lots of running and playing.

 If your family is keen on having picnics at the park, this place is also ideal since there are picnic areas you can use.
 There is also no issue with finding a public toilet when you and your kids need to go, as you can find one here that is kept clean at all times.